Surihix/HeaderBytesRemover/README.md

 <br>```myfile.sok```

-<br>Type the byte number from where they want the actual file data of the file specified in the converted output file.
+<br>Type the byte number from where you want the data of the file to be copied from.
 the byte number has to be in ```int``` and entered in the "byte_position.txt" file.
 <br>For Example:
 <br>```16```